adamisafk/personalised-plates/README.md

 mvn clean package
 ```

-Then naviagate to the root directory where `docker-compose.yml` is located.
+Then navigate to the root directory where `docker-compose.yml` is located.
 Use docker compose to build containers:

 ```bash
 docker compose build